 |

-video tape pre-recordings or delayed programming, so what you saw, when you could see it at all, was happening live.
+tape pre-recordings or delayed programming, so what you saw, when you could see it at all, was happening live.

 In later years, as more and more programming was added, T.V. could be seen from morning till night.
 Morning programming